shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L02_Import_data.md

 1. Locate and select the **Outcome data.xlsx** file and select **Open**.

-    > This file should be located in the Documents\PL-200 folder on your machine.
+    > This file should be located in the C:\Allfiles\Labs\ folder on your virtual machine.

 ### Task 1.2 – Create a dataflow